ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-09-consistency-and-concensus.md

 #### Linearizability Versus Serializability

-- TThe key difference between **linearizability** and **serializability** is often confused because both involve the idea of a **sequential order**.
+- The key difference between **linearizability** and **serializability** is often confused because both involve the idea of a **sequential order**.
 However, they are distinct guarantees:
-  - Serializability is an **isolation property** for **transactions** (groups of operations).
+  - **Serializability** is an **isolation property** for **transactions** (groups of operations).
 It guarantees that the result of multiple concurrent transactions is equivalent to if they had executed one after another (in some serial order).
 It is about the correctness of a group of operations.
-  - Linearizability is a **recency guarantee** for a single object.
+  - **Linearizability** is a **recency guarantee** for a single object.
 It ensures that once a write completes, all subsequent reads will see that value until it is overwritten.
 It is about the freshness of a single operation.
-A system can be:
+- A system can be:
-  - Both: This combination is called **strict serializability**.
+  - **Both**: This combination is called **strict serializability**.
-  - Serializable but not linearizable: For example, databases using SSI use consistent snapshots, so reads may not see the very latest write.
+  - **Serializable but not linearizable**: For example, databases using SSI use consistent snapshots, so reads may not see the very latest write.
-  - Linearizable but not serializable: A system can guarantee fresh reads on individual objects but not protect against multi-object transaction anomalies like **write skew**.
+  - **Linearizable but not serializable**: A system can guarantee fresh reads on individual objects but not protect against multi-object transaction anomalies like **write skew**.
 - 👉 Serializability is about transactions appearing atomic; linearizability is about reads and writes appearing instantaneous.

 ### Relying on Linearizability